-Epidural anesthesia refers to the placement of a catheter to administer medication to numb the abdomen and legs.
+Epidural anesthesia refers to the placement of a catheter into the spinal space to administer medication to numb the abdomen and legs.

 An epidural is used to decrease pain during labor.
 An epidural directly affects the nerves that come from your spinal cord.
 It numbs the pain in the lower half of your body.
-It will also help to relieve the pain in your lower back that is often associated with childbirth.
+It will also help to relieve the lower back pain that is often associated with childbirth.

 After an epidural, you should no longer be able to feel: